Manan Mehta on Digital Marketing in Bangladesh

 2. From your experience, how does Southeast Asians’ online behavior differ from that of the Western audience?

-The behavior too is very different and driven by native mobile users.
-Although the digital consumption behavior of both the audience might add up somewhere, specific mass behaviors like mobile commerce will take its time to peak in Southeast Asia.
+The behavior is very different and driven by native mobile users.
+Although the digital consumption behavior of both the audience might add up somewhere, specific mass behaviors like mobile commerce will take their time to peak in Southeast Asia.

 3. What do you think is the biggest challenge for companies to implement digital transformation?

 I think the term digital transformation is very broad and it’s important to look at it from the perspective of who is holding the baton in the company to drive it.
 For an architecture-driven digital transformation, I would say the weight has to be borne by the Leader – CEO.

 However, in a marketing-centric digital transformation, the responsibility is on CMO or CDMO’s shoulders.
 I think the biggest challenge faced by companies today has dual forces – internal and external, and both are interdependent:

 Internal: An established structure and mindset do not always allow the nimble-footed approach needed to be at the forefront of digital transformation.

 External: With the ever-evolving digital adoption by customers, companies will always have to play catch up and evolve.
 This is the game companies should be willing to play and do it well.

 4. What measures should companies take to speed up and solidify their digital transformation?